 As a bus accident lawyer with experience in handling serious injury claims, attorney Chris Davis's expert legal opinions are often featured by the Washington state media covering transportation-related issues and specific bus incidents that have occurred in Washington state.
+You may have him on local stations such as KING5, KOMO4, KIRO7 and Q13Fox or national news programs like CNN's Anderson Cooper 360 or InsideEdition.
 Below are just a few news stories that contain interviews with Chris.

 When Do You Need A Bus Accident Lawyer?